stx3plus1/square/README.md

 # running

-copy .env.example to .env, etc etc etc you get the point, set the values and python3 main.py :thumbsup:
+copy .env.example to .env, etc etc etc you get the point

+set the values in .env to your bot or smth

+create sniplog.json (with contents as simply "{}", it will be automatically formatted) and snips directory (i cant be bothered to automate these diy)

+python3 main.py :thumbsup: